 Dementia care

-Our expertise
+Our Expertise

-Frequently asked questions
+Dementia care frequently asked questions

 Dementia care is the act of supporting residents living with dementia.
 It is provided by specialist carers who are highly experienced and trained to assist with conditions where decline in cognitive function accumulates.